Professor of Social Sciences

 Professor Maniates participates in, offers, or is developing several classes for Yale-NUS, including the following:

-Professor Maniates is a frequent consultant to colleges and universities that are building new programs in environmental studies/environmental science, or evaluating or redesigning existing programs.
-He is also a frequent speaker at major environmental gatherings and events, addressing topics ranging from the drivers and dangers of overconsumption to new approaches for local and global environmental governance in the 21st century.
+Professor Maniates is a regular consultant to colleges and universities that are building programs in environmental studies/environmental science, or evaluating or redesigning existing programs.
+He is also a frequent speaker at environmental gatherings and events.
+A list of his speaking topics (including consumption and overconsumption, teaching for turbulence, and a new environmental politics of sacrifice), and an overview of his consulting work, are available upon request.

-...for you visit to my website.
-Please do not hesitate to contact me at the email address above if I may be any assistance.
+...for visiting.
+Do not hesitate to contact Professor Maniates at the email address above if he may be of any assistance.